 Things to do in Santorini

 Some of the most popular things to do in Santorini include sailing tours around the caldera, sunset dinner cruises, wine tasting tours, hiking the caldera trail between Fira and Oia (11 km) and exploring via ATV or scooter.
-One thing to note: Santorini is much more strict about requiring a motorcycle endorsement than any of the other Greek islands for riding scooters.
+One thing to note: Santorini is much more strict about requiring a motorcycle endorsement than any of the other Greek islands we visited for riding scooters.
 So if you don’t have that, you’ll be able to rent an ATV only.

 Exploring Santorini By ATV

-Places you may want to cruise on your ATV are Red Beach or the black sand beaches of Perivolos and Perissa, on the southeastern and southwestern coasts respectively.
+Places you may want to cruise to on your ATV are Red Beach or the black sand beaches of Perivolos and Perissa, on the southeastern and southwestern coasts respectively.
 These are quite a bit closer to Imerovigli than Oia.
 We rented an ATV for the two days we were in Imerovigli because we could walk to a rental shop and it was central to exploring the southern areas of Santorini.
 We cruised to the town of Pyrgos (highly recommended) and the Red Beach one day, both of which were easy drives.
 Imerovigli is certainly a little closer to some things you’ll want to drive to.

 Best Tours in Santorini

 Day excursions and tours in Santorini can be taken from anywhere.
 They will pick you up from wherever you are staying in Imerovigli or Oia and drop you back off again afterwards.
 So don’t let tours determine where to stay in Santorini.
 Some of the most popular ones are sunset dinner cruises on catamarans, day sailing trips around the caldera with stops at hot springs, and wine tasting tours.
 Here are some of the most popular tours in Santorini:

 Nightlife or Solitude in Santorini